-Figure 3 shows the results of the sensitivity analysis in the cases involving anticompetitive conducts in the form of 3-year moving averages.
-It can be seen that the values chosen by the CNMC are undeniably conservative compared to the others, as the result derived from the other hypotheses is 1.5 to 8 times greater.
+Figure 4 shows the results of the sensitivity analysis in the cases involving anticompetitive conducts.
+It can be seen that the values chosen for the CNMC are undeniably conservative compared to the others (on average our results would be either the second or the third smallest out of all the methodologies included here), as the results derived from the other hypotheses are, for some years, up to 20 times greater.

-This means that the estimated impact of the competition authority's activity according to the values chosen by the CNMC can be considered a lower limit, so that it is quite probable that the real figure for the impact of its interventions is significantly higher.
+This means that the estimated impact of the competition authority's activity according to the values chosen for the CNMC is probably significantly lower than the real impact of its interventions.